-You’ll find support here at DASIUM.
-We know there is a growing crisis of teen depression, addiction and suicide but we believe parents, schools and community organizations can work together to get in front of the problem and save lives.
-We believe that the combination of being proactive in teaching healthy coping strategies and getting help for kids who are in crisis is the answer.
+In a culture where there is a growing crisis of teen depression, addiction and suicide, we believe that together with parents, schools and community organizations we can get in front of the problem and save lives.
+We believe that the combination of being proactive in teaching healthy coping strategies, early intervention and getting quality care for kids in crisis is the answer.

-Below you’ll find information and resources to support you whether you are looking for ways to be a better parent, you are worried about your child or need emergency resources.
-Please remember, we share our stories and information to guide and support you.
+Here at DASIUM you’ll find support, information and resources to help whether you are looking for ways to be a better parent, are worried about your child, or are in need of emergency resources.
+Remember, we share our stories and information to guide and support you.
 We are not a substitute for medical or professional advice.
-If you are concerned about your child’s safety or uncertain about their current state of mind, get professional help immediately.
+If you are concerned about your child’s safety, or uncertain about their current state of mind, get professional help immediately.